Correlated Dynamics in Marketing Sensitivities: Conclusion

 \section{Conclusion}

-In this work, we develop a flexible framework, the MCDH model, to capture cross-category, dynamic, individual-level marketing sensitivities in the context of brand choice.
-MCDH leverages latent, multi-output Gaussian processes and a hierarchical correlation structure across customers to accurately infer dynamics in customers' sensitivities to marketing variables.
-At the heart of the model is a simple specification of dynamic latent factors that underpin consumers' sensitivities to marketing variables, which can parsimoniously capture common trends in markets, and share information across product categories.
-By allowing information sharing across individuals, categories, time, and different preference sensitivities, MCDH provides more precise estimates that can be used for the optimization of the marketing mix.
-Using IRI grocery purchase data, we show that the latent factors can uncover interesting dynamics that exist in customers' price sensitivities, and that the MCDH considerably improves in forecasting ability over modern benchmarks.
+In this work, we develop a flexible framework --- the hierarchical dynamic factor (HDF) model --- to capture cross-category, dynamic, individual-level marketing sensitivities.
+HDF leverages latent dynamic factors, modeled through Gaussian processes, and a hierarchical correlation structure across customers to accurately infer dynamics in customers' sensitivities to marketing variables.
+These latent factors parsimoniously capture common trends in markets, and inferring them in a fully Bayesian fashion allows for the sharing of information across product categories.
+Compared to extant dynamic heterogeneity specifications, HDF provides more precise estimates that can be used for the optimization of the marketing mix.